Muhammad-Ahmed786/Earth-Orbit/README.md

 # Earth-Orbit
-the solar system animation.
+The solar system animation.
 The yellow one is sun, the blue one is our earth and the silver one is moon.